 Applying hair oil to wet hair is the most common way to the award-winning MoroccanOil treatment, and you only need to use a small amount.

-If you’re wondering does moroccan oil have silicone, the answer depends on which of their products you’re looking at.
+If you’re wondering does Moroccan Oil have silicone, and what does Moroccan Oil do to your hair?
+The answer depends on which of their products you’re looking at.

 The real question is, are silicones AUTOMATICALLY bad for your hair?
 Let’s talk about it...

 The question about "Are silicones bad for hair?", often arise when debating Moroccan argan oil for hair benefits and trying to find out what does Moroccan Oil do to your hair.

 Do you avoid silicone in your natural hair products to abide by the Curly Girl friendly requirements?
 OK...